 The bag mocked me.
 But for some strange reason, I wasn’t even surprised that there was no ham or even a slice of cheese gently resting between those two pieces of white bread.
 I knew my mother had not forgotten how to make sandwiches (and I knew for a fact that it wasn’t Friday during Lent), but I still took it with an almost matter-of fact attitude.
 By this age I already knew we were poor and that sometimes, going hungry was just a matter of fact.

 Monica looked at me; I looked back at her.
 In her eyes, there was a dance of light from the reflection of the beaming sunlight upon the asphalt.
-Her face, a smattering of speckled freckles, spelled out disbelief.
+To her, my face was probably just a smattering of speckled freckles that spelled out disbelief.
 She wanted to say something, but didn’t know what.